Rostanga dentacus

 Rostanga dentacus is a species of sea slug, a dorid nudibranch, a marine gastropod mollusc in the family Discodorididae.

 Distribution

 This species was described from Mirs Bay, Hong Kong.
-It has subsequently been reported from the Great Barrier Reef, Australia.Rudman, W.B., 2002 (February 4) Rostanga dentacus Rudman & Avern, 1989.
-[In] Sea Slug Forum.
-Australian Museum, Sydney.
+It has subsequently been reported from the Great Barrier Reef, Australia.

+Description

-DescriptionRostanga dentacus is a red dorid nudibranch; the dorsum covered with caryophyllidia.
+Rostanga dentacus is a red dorid nudibranch; the dorsum covered with caryophyllidia.
 There are a few rounded brown patches on the back, and scattered white specks both at the edge of the mantle and in patches on the back.
 The rhinophore club is translucent, and speckled with brown pigment.

+Ecology

-EcologyRostanga dentacus was found on a colony of an unidentified orange sponge.
+Rostanga dentacus was found on a colony of an unidentified orange sponge.
 Most other species of Rostanga feed on sponges of the family Microcionidae.